saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/reference/python/functions.md

 adder('a', 'c') # -> 'ac'
 ```

 Now that you understand the syntax, what are lambda's useful for?
 They generally are passed as arguments to higher-order functions or returned from functions themselves.
-The applications of these two ideas well beyond the scope of this page, but I will provide one example on the usefulness of the compact nature of lambdas when used in conjunction with higher-order functions.
+The applications of these two ideas are well beyond the scope of this page, but I will provide one example of the usefulness of the compact nature of lambdas when used in conjunction with higher-order functions.

 ```python
 data = [1, 2, 3, 4]